A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: VR Experiments

 \subsection{Experimental Design}

-\paragraph{Experimental Design} During the experiments, the subject sits on a chair while equipped with a Meta Quest 2 VR headset.
-A pair of random 3D Metzler shapes appear in front of the subject.
+\textbf{Experimental Design.} During the experiments, the subject sits on a chair while equipped with a Meta Quest 2 VR headset.
+A pair of random 3D Shepard-Metzler shapes, which are composed 10 adjacent cubes arranged in a structure comprising three elbows, appear in front of the subject.
+The shapes are presented at $25^{\circ}$ elevation, upright as if they were sitting on the floor, with varying azimuthal orientations around the Y-axis, corresponding to in-depth rotation; within each pair, objects differed by discrete relative azimuthal rotations of $0^{\circ}, 60^{\circ}, 120^{\circ}, \text{ or } 180^{\circ}$.
 After the pair is presented, the subject must answer as soon as possible whether the two objects are the same or a mirrored version of each other.
 The time the subject takes to press the button is measured and corresponds to the reaction time.
 The task sessions are presented in periods of 10–15 minutes, with breaks between periods.
 The app presents two different operating modes.
 For each mode, subjects experience 2 sessions, with each session containing 50 trials: 25 match trials and 25 mismatch trials.
 In the first mode (No-Action setup), the user cannot manipulate the 3D object orientation to bring both shapes into congruence, whereas in the second mode (Action setup), the user can manipulate the object with the help of a joystick.
 The object rotates along a fixed axis (Y axis).
 During the rotation, the object disappears from view, and only an annulus around the object remains visible, with a small ball traveling along this annulus to indicate the angle of rotation.
 Their actions on the joystick are measured and timed.
 In both setups, participants are instructed to solve the task as fast as possible.
 In the action setup, participants are instructed that they may use the joystick to help them, but that it is not necessary to align the shapes before answering the mental rotation task.